fossilfree/numerous/docs/source/System/ItemandSystem.rst

 Item
 ==================

-At the front of the numerous engine is the ``Item`` class, which is used to define .
+Main modeling element of the  numerous engine is the ``Item`` class, which is used to define a single simulation element.

-This allows you to define the relationships between different components of the system and to simulate the system as a whole.

 Namespaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each ``Item`` object can contain one or more ``namespaces``, which are used to organize the equations and variables for that component.
-Namespace represents a specific physical domain or area of the system, and can contain its own set of equations and variables. namespace  can contain several types of variables: state, parameter, and constant.Each namespace can contain one or more Equation objects, which are used to define the mathematical relationships between the variables in the namespace.
+Namespace represents a specific physical domain or area of the system, and can contain its own set of equations and variables.
+Each namespace can contain one or more ``Equation`` objects, which are used to define the mathematical relationships between the variables in the namespace.
 Namespaces are created by calling the ``create_namespace()`` method on an Item or Subsystem object.
 For example:

 .. code::